 Feral swine can damage pasture and consume and trample crops.
 They devastate native habitat by impacting forest regeneration and contaminate water supplies.
 Feral swine can severely affect native animal and plant communities, especially sensitive species.
 They prey upon amphibians, reptiles, deer fawns, wild turkeys, grouse, and other ground nesting birds and their eggs.
 Feral swine will also out-compete native wildlife for food, such as acorns and beechnuts.
 They can transmit as many as 30 pathogens and 37 parasites many of which pose serious threats to humans, livestock, wildlife, and pets.

 In New Hampshire, feral swine are considered escaped private property and may only be hunted with permission of their owner.
 Please contact USDA/APHIS-Wildlife Services (WS) immediately with feral swine sightings, possible sign or hunter harvests.
 WS is also interested in assisting with removal of feral swine and obtaining fresh blood and tissue samples from carcasses for disease surveillance.
 The results of this effort will help protect human health, agriculture and natural resources of New Hampshire.
 Learn more at wildnh.com/wildlife/profiles/feral-hogs.html.

 The Apprentice Hunting License is not valid to take moose, doesn’t apply to the 3-day nonresident small game license, and cannot be used as proof of a previous license when purchasing a hunting license in the future.

 An Apprentice Hunting License may be purchased only once in the lifetime of the hunter.
-It is available only through the Fish and Game office in Concord.
+It is available only through Fish and Game headquarters in Concord.

 Regulations in red are new this year.